-I would like to extend a warm welcome as you embark on your journey at El Monte Union High School District (EMUHSD).
-You have worked diligently to reach this tremendous milestone, and I now encourage you to fully embrace your high school experience.
+I would like to welcome you to the El Monte Union High School District (EMUHSD).
 This registration manual will provide you with information about graduation requirements, a description of course offerings, and the instructional programs available at your high school.